-Growing up in Chichester, I didn't come across many mountains.
-I spent much of my youth; running, cycling and sailing competitively, as part of the RYA Team GBR National Youth Squad in international regattas around the world.
-It was my love of the outdoors that eventually led me in search of a challenge in the great heights of the Himalayas.
+Growing up in Chichester, Rupert didn't come across many mountains.
+He spent much of his youth; running, cycling and sailing competitively, as part of the RYA Team GBR National Youth Squad in international regattas around the world.
+It was his love of the outdoors that eventually led him in search of a challenge in the great heights of the Himalayas.

-Less than a year later and despite the odds, I summited the notorious Annapurna becoming one of only a handful of Britons to do so, as well as becoming the youngest.
+Less than a year later and despite the odds, he summited the notorious Annapurna, described as ‘the worlds most dangerous mountain’ becoming one of only a handful of Britons to do so, as well as becoming the youngest.

 In spring 2022, Rupert set out to complete the ‘Summit to City’ project, a new FKT from the summit of Kanchenjunga, the worlds third highest mountain, before running 695 miles through Himalayas and back to Kathmandu.

 As well as mountaineering, Rupert is a keen runner competing in long distance ultra marathons around the world.
 He spent four years serving in the British Army, and is combining his training with his mountaineering ambitions in order to set new standards on the highest mountains on the planet.